renatomassaro/blog/content/post/0001_hello_world/index.en.md

              30
 ```

 So far so good.
-That's exactly what one would expect: the more data you have in your row, the more space in disk it will use.
-Furthermore, we expect that the disk usage will be directly related to the data type.
+That's exactly what you'd expect: the more data you have in your row, the more space in disk it will use.
+Disk usage is directly proportional to the data types.

 In other words, if we have one integer column, we expect the row size to be 24 + 4 = 28 bytes.
 If we have one integer column and one smallint column, we expect the row size to be 24 + 4 + 2 = 30 bytes.